5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

 - Apply different moderation or amplification rules for minor accounts.
 - Require stronger assurance (`assurance_level = high`) for sensitive features.

-**Important:** VPAT Minor does not tell a platform what to do — it enables policy without tracking.
+**Important:** OpenVPT Minor does not tell a platform what to do — it enables policy without tracking.

 ---

 ## 7. Abuse prevention (how this makes attacks harder)

-VPAT Minor does not “solve” all propaganda or bot issues — but it makes *mass abuse* harder by raising the cost:
+OpenVPT Minor does not “solve” all propaganda or bot issues — but it makes *mass abuse* harder by raising the cost:

 - To create large numbers of “minor‑eligible” accounts, an attacker would need repeated guardian‑authorized attestations from regulated authorities.
 - Tokens are short‑lived; attestations should be time‑limited.